Clozing the Gap: Exploring Why Language Model Surprisal Outperforms Cloze Surprisal: Experiment 2: Why Does LM Surprisal Predict RTs Better?

 In order to incorporate the influence of shared semantic features into GPT2's probabilities, we first cluster GPT2's vocabulary using $k$-means clustering with token embeddings.
 Subsequently, we define the probability of $\wv_\tv$ as the probability of its cluster, which is the total probability of its members:

 where $C_{\wv_\tv}$ denotes the cluster which $\wv_\tv$ belongs to.
-Under this manipulation, if \textit{couch} and \textit{sofa} are assigned the same cluster, then they will both be assigned the same cluster probability, which is the sum of the probability of \textit{couch}, \textit{sofa}, and other words that belong to that cluster.
-If $\wv_\tv$ consists of multiple subword tokens, we calculate its probability by taking the product of subword cluster probabilities.\footnote{See \citet{nair2023words} and \citet{giulianelli-etal-2024-proper} for general discussions on subword tokenization and psycholinguistic modeling.} We perform $k$-means clustering with $k \in \{20, 40, 80, 100, 500, 1000\}$, again reporting median regression model performance over five runs for each $k$, to account for the randomness in clustering.
+Under this manipulation, if \textit{couch} and \textit{sofa} are assigned the same cluster, then they will both be assigned the same cluster probability, which is the sum of the probability of \textit{couch}, \textit{sofa}, and other words that belong to that cluster.\footnote{An anonymous reviewer points out that this implementation may be over-simplistic.
+An alternative could be to adjust probabilities such that words in larger clusters gain probability, while words in smaller clusters lose probability.
+However, LM probabilities would then make fine-grained distinctions between words, therefore making it inappropriate to test H$_2$.} If $\wv_\tv$ consists of multiple subword tokens, we calculate its probability by taking the product of subword cluster probabilities.\footnote{The impact of subword tokenization is likely to be negligible, as very few words in the corpora were split by the GPT2 tokenizer (5.1\% for BK21, 5.9\% for Provo, and 1.9\% for UCL).
+See \citet{nair2023words} and \citet{giulianelli-etal-2024-proper} for more general discussions.} We perform $k$-means clustering with $k \in \{20, 40, 80, 100, 500, 1000\}$, again reporting median regression model performance over five runs for each $k$, to account for the randomness in clustering.
+We validate our clustering approach and provide representative examples of cluster members in Appendix \ref{app:cluster_ex}.

-This manipulation is also inspired by recent work that incorporates semantic proximity between alternative completions into LM predictability estimates \citep{meister-etal-2024-towards} and work that uses the semantic structure of cloze responses to improve models of behavioral \citep{jacobs2025uncovering} and neural \citep{arkhipova2025meaning} indices of prediction during language comprehension. \paragraph{Hypothesis 3 (H$_3$): Frequency} Another potential difference between cloze and LM surprisal is that human subjects may not ever produce low-frequency continuations to a context.
+This manipulation is also inspired by recent work that incorporates semantic proximity between alternative completions into LM predictability estimates \citep{meister-etal-2024-towards}, and clustering LM representations to operationalize semantic predictability \citep{jacobs2025uncovering}.

+\paragraph{Hypothesis 3 (H$_3$): Frequency} Another potential difference between cloze and LM surprisal is that human subjects may not ever produce low-frequency continuations to a context \citep{smith_2011_cloze}, while effects of word frequency during reading are well documented \citep[among others]{kliegl2004length, shain2024word}.
 In contrast, LMs assign probabilities to arbitrary low-frequency continuations, which may account for the improved fit of GPT2 surprisal over cloze surprisal.
 We test this hypothesis by constraining GPT2 to assign probabilities to only high-frequency tokens.